-Master-sergeant Samuel Doe crept into the presidential palace one night in 1980 and killed William Tolbert, who was ready for bed in his pyjamas.
-For the first time, Liberia had a ruler who was not an Americo-Liberian, giving the indigenous population a taste of political power and an opportunity for vengeance.
+Master-sergeant Samuel Doe crept into the presidential palace one night in 1980 and killed William Tolbert, who was ready for bed in his pajamas.
+For the first time since its colonization, Liberia had a ruler who was not an Americo-Liberian, giving the indigenous population a taste of political power and an opportunity for vengeance.
 One of Doe's first moves was to order the execution of 13 of Tolbert's ministers on a beach in Monrovia.
-Ellen Johnson-Sirleaf, a member of Tolbert's cabinet and future president, narrowly escaped.
+Ellen Johnson Sirleaf, a member of Tolbert's cabinet and future president, narrowly escaped.

 Doe struggled to maintain power, but opposition forces began to gain strength and inter-tribal fighting broke out.
 On Christmas Eve 1989, Charles Taylor launched an invasion from Côte d'Ivoire.
-By mid-1990 Taylor's forces controlled most of the countryside.
-Doe was murdered in 1991, his death captured on a video tape that shows Prince Johnson – who came third in the 2012 presidential race – sipping a beer while shouting instructions to the killers.
+By mid-1990, Taylor's forces controlled most of the countryside.
+Doe was murdered in 1991, his death captured on a video showing Prince Johnson – who came third in the 2012 presidential race – sipping a beer while shouting instructions to the killers.

 Following a series of failed peace accords interspersed with factional fighting, the 1996 elections brought Charles Taylor to the presidency with a big majority.

-In August 2003, with rebel groups controlling most of the country, and under heavy pressure from the international community (and from Johnson-Sirleaf), Charles Taylor went into exile in Nigeria.
+In August 2003, with rebel groups controlling most of the country, and under heavy pressure from the international community (and from Johnson Sirleaf), Charles Taylor went into exile in Nigeria.
 A transitional government was established, leading to elections in late 2005.
-Johnson-Sirleaf's winning candidature made her the first elected female president in Africa.
+Johnson Sirleaf's winning candidature made her the first democratically-elected female president on the continent of Africa.